betu55/MyPersonalWebsite/ReadMe.txt

     - You might have noticed the rather unusual naming of my HTML files.
 But that is because I wanted the file name to be differen from the name that is displayed in the website itself, (to keep safe from hackers).
       I did it based on your recommendation on one of our lab sessions.

+    - Since this website uses tables and its attributes intensely, I have aquiered a good amount of skills in manipulating